 Besides shedding new light on the emergence and the properties of the homeostatic state, the results obtained herein can be used to reconcile some of the apparently contradicting results discussed in the literature.
 Namely, the mechanoresponse in tissues is truly a cooperative effect involving a significant number of cells.
-Consequently, clusters containing up to three cells [29] are presumably dominated by the mechanoresponse of individual cells, and not representative of the response of the ensemble.
+Consequently, clusters containing up to three cells [29] are presumably dominated by the mechanoresponse of individual cells and not representative of the response of the ensemble.
 Clusters containing three to seven cells, in which no effect of substrate elasticity was found [29], are potentially too small and the fluctuations are too large to clearly capture changes in cell morphology.
 Nonetheless, even at these ensemble sizes, the biochemical response clearly couples to the mechanoresponse.
-For example, treatment of small MDCK-II clusters with TGF- $\beta 1$ growth factor induced apoptosis on soft substrates (<1 kPa), while on hard substrates (>5kPa) it led to the epithelial-mesenchymal transition [33].
+For example, treatment of small MDCK-II clusters with a TGF- β 1 growth factor induced apoptosis on soft substrates (<1 kPa), while on hard substrates (>5 kPa), it led to the epithelial-mesenchymal transition [33].

 Similar effects of cluster size were identified in fibroblasts and in epithelial cells seeded on hard gels and glass substrates.
-In small aggregates, effects of substrate elasticity were reminiscent of single cell results [30], although under the same conditions, epithelial cell sheets showed no appreciable morphological response [31].
+In small aggregates, effects of substrate elasticity were reminiscent of single-cell results [30], although under the same conditions, epithelial cell sheets showed no appreciable morphological response [31].
 The same behavior has been reported for bovine aortic endothelial cells in confluent layers [32].
 Notably, in those conditions, our own samples have shown a large variability.
 Actually, prior to homeostasis, changes in the distributions of morphological parameters within a single colony are significantly larger than the differences between distributions emerging from different homeostatic states.
-The exception is the homeostatic state observed on very soft gels, due to the very different growth patterns that are characteristic for growth below the non-equilibrium phase transition [34, 35].
+The exception is the homeostatic state observed on very soft gels, due to the very different growth patterns that are characteristic of growth below the nonequilibrium phase transition [34,35].
 Last but not least, we note that if our colony meets a mechanical or chemically imposed edge, the homeostatic state will expand over the entire surface.
 The other compartments are thus dynamic, mechanoresponsive structures associated with development of the tissue.
-Consequently, the same tissues grown in systems of a few hundreds of manometers in size do not show the H_P compartment [61, 69].
-Nevertheless, cell density can reach values up to 10^4 cells/mm2, showing a mechanoresponsive behaviour, where the H{PL} state is accurately recovered.
+Consequently, the same tissues grown in systems of a few hundred nanometers in size do not show the H{P} compartment [61,69].
+Nevertheless, cell density can reach values up to 104 cells/mm2, showing a mechanoresponsive behavior, where the H{PL} state is accurately recovered.

-Strong fluctuations prevail even in the homeostatic state, as evidenced by the error bars in Fig. 1c and Fig. 2b.
-This demonstrates that mechanosensitivity of tissues must be investigated statistically.
-However, on hard gels (3-30kPa), despite the averaging over homeostatic states occupying tens of square millimeters, we were not able to observe appreciable changes in the colony shape, confirming previous reports [31].
+Strong fluctuations prevail even in the homeostatic state, as evidenced by the error bars in Figs. 1(c) and 2(b).
+This result demonstrates that mechanosensitivity of tissues must be investigated statistically.
+However, on hard gels (3-30 kPa), despite the averaging over homeostatic states occupying tens of square millimeters, we were not able to observe appreciable changes in the colony shape, confirming previous reports [31].
 Nonetheless, the manipulation of cohesive and adhesive forces within MDCK-II cell clusters induces changes in the cell spreading areas and proliferation rates, showing that these systems are still sensitive to the cooperative generation of stress [36].
-Nevertheless, significant differences between samples grown on hard gels and glass are observed only when a 2mm-thick $\mathrm{H}\mathrm{P}\,\mathrm{on}$ gels as well as $0.5\,\mathrm{mm}$ thick C_2 and C_3 compartments on glass fully form about 4 days after seeding, which again points to the necessity for large sample sizes in studying cooperative behavior of cells in the tissue, and the associated steady states.
+Nevertheless, significant differences between samples grown on hard gels and glass are observed only when a 2-mm-thick H_P on gels as well as 0.5-mm-thick C_2 and C_3 compartments on glass fully form about 4 days after seeding, which again points to the necessity for large sample sizes in studying cooperative behavior of cells in the tissue and the associated steady states.